 It’s essential for mining operations to adhere to rigorous environmental standards to mitigate impacts on the local ecosystem and ensure the viability of the surrounding habitat.

-Economic and Industrial Uses
+Industrial and Economic Uses

 -